opennetworkinglab/ngsdn-tutorial/EXERCISE-3.md

 ```

 "Group" is an ONOS northbound abstraction that is mapped internally to different
 types of P4Runtime entities.
-In this case you should see 1 group of type
+In this case, you should see 1 group of type
 `CLONE`, internally mapped to a P4Runtime `CloneSessionEntry`, here used to
 clone packets to the controller via packet-in.
 We'll talk more about controller
 packet-in/out in the next session.